kenmaready/Cpp-ND-Route-Planning-Project/README.md

 ## Compiling and Running

+(Note: for Linux systems, the cmake files have already been run and so for any changes to the ./src files you only need to run "make" in the build directory in order to update the executables before running them -- the executables are './test' or './OSM_A_star_search' from the build directory.
+Otherwise, you may need to start from scratch and follow the compile and run directions below.)

 ### Compiling
 To compile the project, first, create a `build` directory and change to that directory: